Rakhi Sawant

+Rakhi Sawant (born Neeru Bheda; also Fatima Rakhi Sawant; 25 November 1978) is an Indian media personality, actress, dancer and politician.
+She has performed item numbers predominantly in Hindi films.
+Her notable film appearances have been in Chura Liyaa Hai Tumne (2003), Masti (2004), Main Hoon Na (2004), Krazzy 4 (2008), and Dil Bole Hadippa!
+(2008).

-Rakhi Sawant (Fatima Adil Khan Duranni; born Neeru Bheda; 25 November 1978) is an Indian dancer, model, actress and television talk show host, who has appeared in many Hindi and a few Kannada, Marathi, Odia, Telugu and Tamil films.
-She was a contestant on the first season of the Indian reality television series Bigg Boss 1 (2006) and a challenger and finalist in Bigg Boss 14 (2020).
-Sawant has established herself as a sex symbol in Bollywood.
+Sawant was a contestant on the first season of the reality television series Bigg Boss 1 (2006) and a challenger and finalist in Bigg Boss 14 (2020).
+Sawant has established herself as a sex symbol and has gained attention in the media for her controversial statements and lifestyle.

-Sawant launched her own political party, headed by Jai Shah, called the Rashtriya Aam Party, to contest the 2014 Lok Sabha Elections.
-However, after the election, she joined Republican Party of India (A).

-Early life
+Early life and family

-Rakhi was born as Neeru Bheda to Maya Bheda.
-Maya married Anand Sawant, a police constable at Worli Police Station.
-She took the surname of her step-father.
+Rakhi Sawant, born as Neeru Bheda on 25 November 1978 to Jaya Bheda in Mumbai.
+After Jaya married Anand Sawant, a police constable at Worli Police Station, Rakhi adopted the surname of her step-father, Anand Sawant.
+Her brother is named Rakesh Sawant, and she also has a sister named Usha Sawant.

-Career

-Career beginnings (1997–2005)
+Film and television career

-She made her film debut in the 1997 film Agnichakra under the name Ruhi Sawant.
-She went on to other small roles and dance numbers in Bollywood films Joru Ka Ghulam, Jis Desh Mein Ganga Rehta Hain, and Yeh Raaste Hain Pyaar Ke.
+Rakhi Sawant made her film debut in the 1997 film Agnichakra under the name Ruhi Sawant.
+She went on to change her name to Rakhi Sawant and then took other small roles and dance numbers in Bollywood films Joru Ka Ghulam, Jis Desh Mein Ganga Rehta Hain, and Yeh Raaste Hain Pyaar Ke.

 In 2003, she auditioned for an item number in the Bollywood film Chura Liyaa Hai Tumne.
 She auditioned about four times before being selected for her breakthrough item number, "Mohabbat Hai Mirchi", composed by Himesh Reshammiya.
 Sawant acted in small roles in films including Masti and Main Hoon Na.

-In 2005, she appeared in the music video "Pardesiya", from the album D.J.
+In 2004, she appeared in the music video "Pardesiya", from the album D.J.
 Hot Remix - Vol 3.